intjelic/python-sfml/doc/sphinx/source/examples.rst

 Examples
 ========
-As it's a fast release and I don't have much time to write some tutorial or provide more 'official' example, here is a page where you'll find the official examples code source AND many piece of code I wrote to see if everything works.
+As this is a fast release and I don't have much time to write some tutorial or provide more 'official' example, here is a page where you'll find the official examples code source AND many piece of code I wrote to see if everything works.